Hassara17/Face_Recognisation_Model/README.md

 but before using this you need to change directory path as : 1 train_dir=`dataset\\train`
      test_dir=`dataset\\test`

+please download the dataset before using the model.

 and also every you have to provide the image as input it will process it give the predication of assemble with dataset and detect face of image.